ineswilms/bigtime/README.md

 ```

 *Note that all diagnostics functions discussed for the VAR, VARMA, VARX
-cases also work for univariate cases; so do the forecasting functions*
+cases also work for univariate cases; so do the forecasting functions*.

 ### AutoRegressive with Exogenous Variables (ARX) Models